SIP Calculator

 Is SIP better than lump sum investing?

 Neither is universally better; the right choice depends on your situation and market conditions.
-If you have a large amount to invest and the market is at a reasonable valuation, lump sum investing historically produces higher returns because the entire amount is exposed to the market for the full period.
-However, SIP has three practical advantages: it requires discipline rather than timing, it averages out the purchase price through rupee cost averaging, and it matches the way most salaried people receive income.
+If you have a large amount to invest and the market is at a reasonable valuation, lump sum investing historically produces higher returns because the entire amount is exposed to the market for the full period., SIP has three practical advantages: it requires discipline rather than timing, it averages out the purchase price through rupee cost averaging, and it matches the way most salaried people receive income.
 For most investors who are investing from monthly salary, SIP is the natural and recommended approach.

 How is SIP taxed in India?